FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Culverts.rst

 .. image:: ../img/Coastal/culv016.png

-10. Use the Ctrl + C command to copy the selected Culverts from the Culvert Data layer.
+10. Use the Ctrl + c command to copy the selected Culverts from the Culvert Data layer.
-    Select the Structure Lines layer, click on the Toggle Editing button and paste the Culverts using Ctrl + V.
+    Select the Structure Lines layer, click on the Toggle Editing button and paste the Culverts using Ctrl + v.

 .. image:: ../img/Coastal/culv017.png

-11. Click save on the widget to save and load the recently added data to the widget
+11. Click save on the widget to save and load the recently added data to the widget.

 .. image:: ../img/Coastal/culv018.png